Please note that Tapas no longer supports Internet Explorer.

 Excerpt from ‘The Tyger’ by William Blake

 Leonidas felt his way down the crevice into the cave.
 His footsteps were as quiet as he could make them.
 One hand felt the carved rock wall, the other was on the hilt of his scimitar.
-Truthfully, he wished he had an ax instead.
+Truthfully, he wished he had an axe instead.

 During the confusion of the night before, many things had happened.
 Fighting, fleeing, choking, burning… It was a night where it felt like the gods themselves were on fire.
-His heart was sickened by the smell of the people who had been burned to death.
+His heart was sick with the smell of the people who had been burned to death.
 His head was like a child’s rattle.
 The stones inside were his half-memories.
 The general of the King’s army was dead.
-His head had rolled away, falling down the steps one at a time.
+His head had rolled away, falling down steps one at a time.
 The Queen’s screams sounded exactly the same as the screams peasant women made when their sons were put to death.
 It was so exactly the same that it made Leonidas want to make a sound himself, but if he started screaming, he might never stop.

 So much confusion…